Government of Mississippi: Issues

 Mississippi has one of the least progressive records on LGBT rights of any state.
 Consensual same sex relations were illegal in Mississippi until Lawrence v.
 Texas struck down all state anti-sodomy laws in 2003.
 Same-sex marriage had been banned in Mississippi by executive order in 1996, and state statute since 1997.
 In 2004, Mississippi voters approved an amendment to the state constitution defining marriage as a union between one man and one woman with 86% of the vote.
 Mississippi's ban on same-sex marriage was ruled unconstitutional by district judge Carlton W. Reeves in 2014, but enforcement of his decision was stayed pending appeal by the Fifth Circuit Court of Appeals.
 In June 2015, Mississippi's same-sex marriage ban was struck down by the Obergefell v.
 Hodges decision.
 Unlike other Southern states, enforcement of the Obergefell decision happened almost immediately and without major incident, with county clerks in several counties beginning to offer same-sex marriage licenses the same day the decision was handed down.
 Same-sex couples were not allowed to jointly adopt children until March 2016, but Mississippi has always permitted adoption by an umarried adult without regard to sexual orientation.
 Governor Phil Bryant signed a controversial "religious freedom" law in April 2016.
 The law was struck down, once again by judge Carlton Reeves, in violation of the Equal Protection Clause of the United States Constitution in July 2016.
 Attorney General Jim Hood issued a statement indicating he would not pursue to appeal the decision.

 In regard to other topics, it can be said that Mississippi has at times been one of the more innovative states in the country, having been the first state to implement a sales tax, and in 1882 the first state to pass a Married Women's Property Act.

 Mississippi is one of a growing number of states, as well as the District of Columbia to have decriminalized the possession of marijuana, so that possession of 30 grams or less of marijuana is punishable only by a fine of $100 – $250 for the first offense with no jail time.

 Federal representation

-Mississippi currently has 4 House districts In the 118th Congress, 3 of Mississippi's seats are held by Republicans and 1 is held by a Democrat.
-There are as follows:
+Mississippi currently has four House districts.
+In the 118th Congress, three of Mississippi's seats are held by Republicans and one is held by a Democrat: